Your Options for Recourse

-Our service standards provide that we will inform you of our decision on your objection within six months (for simple or moderately complex files) or twelve months (for more complex files) of the date we open your objection file (normally within two days of receiving it).
+Our service standards provide that we will inform you of our decision on your objection within six months (for simple or moderately complex files) or twelve months (for more complex files) of the date we open your objection file.

 Nearly 90% of all disagreements can be resolved at this stage, without the need to go to court.

 If you disagree with our decision regarding your objection, you can contest it before the Court of Québec (Civil Division or the Small Claims Division) or bring an appeal before the Tax Court of Canada (for matters concerning GST/HST).

 If you have exhausted the recommended avenues for recourse, you can contact the Bureau de la protection des droits de la clientèle to request that they intervene in the matter.